-This tool summarises current global thinking on regional economic development and presents on perspective on what regional economic leaders need to do in developing approaches to strengthening the economies of their regions.
+This guide summarises current global thinking on regional economic development and presents a perspective on what regional economic leaders need to do to strengthen the economies of their regions.
+It highlights key concepts and approaches as well as the range of tools used to facilitate regional economic development and suggests key lessons emerging from practice.

-It is largely based on the work of Greg Clark, a leading global thinker and practitioner on the topic, based on his inputs to the "Building Leadership in Regional Economic Development Programme" hosted by the UCT Graduate School of Development Policy and Practice in 2012 and supplemented by additional insights from Professor Michael Enright, another leader in the field.
+It is largely based on the work of Greg Clark, a leading global thinker and practitioner on the topic, based on his inputs to the "Building Leadership in Regional Economic Development Programme" hosted by the UCT Graduate School of Development Policy and Practice in 2012 and supplemented by additional insights from Professor Michael Enright and the academic writings of Robert Stimson and others.